Tooth-colored fillings treat cavities discreetly and effectively.

 For mild to moderate cavities, metal-free fillings fix tooth decay just as well as metal fillings.
 Tooth-colored fillings are a great alternative to unsightly traditional metal ones.

 - Are metal fillings better?

-Both metal fillings and metal-free fillings prevent further tooth decay and restore your tooth.
-The decision on which is best for you depends on the cavity’s location and size, along with your cosmetic preferences.
+Both metal fillings and metal-free fillings prevent further tooth decay and restore your child’s tooth.
+The decision on which is best depends on the cavity’s location and size, along with your child’s cosmetic preferences.

 Metal-free fillings offer the advantage of discreetness, unlike metal fillings.
-We use a composite filling that matches your natural tooth color.
+We use a composite filling that matches the natural tooth color.